Clemapfel/jluna/docs/manual.md

     [](RGBA& out, float in) -> void {out._alpha;}
 );
 ```
-To illustrate that the properties do not have to directly correspond with the C++ class, let's add another paremeter that represents the `value` component of the HSV color system, sometimes also called "lightness":
+To illustrate that the properties do not have to directly correspond with the C++ class, let's add another paremeter that represents the `value` component of the HSV color system, sometimes also called "lightness", is defined as the maximum of red, green and blue:

 ```cpp
 Usertype<RGBA>::add_property<float>(